Trivernis/vented/README.md

 # Vented

-Vented is an event based TCP server with encryption that uses message pack for payload data.
+Vented is an event based asynchronous TCP server with encryption that uses message pack for payload data.

 ## Encryption